Prof. GOUDSMIT, Inge (伊葛)

 Reg Arch (NL)

-Inge’s research interests are situated at the boundary between Architecture and Social Sciences, and focus on the influence of transnational and local forces on the production of iconic architecture.
-She concentrates her research on cultural flagship developments in Hong Kong and analyses their socio-spatial impact before, during and after the construction.
+Inge’s research interests are situated at the boundary between Architecture and Social Sciences, and focus on the influence of transnational and local forces on the production and appropriation of architecture.
+She concentrates her research on cultural flagship developments and analyses their socio-spatial impact before, during and after the construction.
 At CUHK, Inge promotes to bridge the gap between academia and practice to create an interdisciplinary understanding of the power relations in contemporary architecture and urbanism.

 Besides CUHK, Inge has teaching experience with key academic institutions in Hong Kong and abroad, has published and lectured internationally on topics including her research about the sociological conditions of housing estates in Hong Kong as well as the power forces around cultural urban developments.

-Inge holds a Master’s degree in Architecture, Urbanism and Building Sciences from the Technical University of Delft, the Netherlands, as well as a Master’s in Urban Management from the Department of Public Policy, City University of Hong Kong.
-A registered architect in the Netherlands, Inge is currently pursuing a PhD at the University of Amsterdam within the Amsterdam Institute for Social Science Research.
+A registered architect in the Netherlands, Inge holds a Master’s degree in Architecture, Urbanism and Building Sciences from the Technical University of Delft, the Netherlands, as well as a Master’s in Urban Management from the Department of Public Policy, City University of Hong Kong.
+Inge is currently pursuing a PhD at the University of Amsterdam (UvA) within the Amsterdam Institute for Social Science Research (AISSR).

 Roggeveen, D. and Hulshof, M., Arnold, F., with Goudsmit, I. et al. (2020) “The Amsterdam Agenda, 12 Good Ideas for the Future of Cities, A Selection of Insightful Essays on Challenges Cities are Facing Globally”, NAi Publishers, Rotterdam, pp.102-15.